uqlibrary/technology-training/R/packaging/packaging.md

 For function names, try to avoid dots, and use underscores instead (tidystyle).

+### Publishing

+We can then try to publish on CRAN, or other repositories, making sure that you follow the guidelines / requirements.

-In order to publish on CRAN, we have to follow more stringet policies:
+In order to publish on CRAN, we have to follow more stringent policies:
 <https://cran.r-project.org/web/packages/policies.html>

 ### Using version control